enricocattaneo/NBA-MLB-players-by-State/README.md

 **Number of Attributes**: 7 features, 4 text columns and 3 numerical attributes

-**Attribute Information**:
-* Player: player's full name (first and last)
-* height: height in cm
-* weight: weight in Kg
-* collage: college attended by the player
-* born: birthdate of the player
-* birth_city: city where the player was born
-* birth_state: state where the player was born
+**Attribute Information**: Player: player's full name (first and last); height: height in cm; weight: weight in Kg; collage: college attended by the player; born: birthdate of the player; birth_city: city where the player was born; birth_state: state where the player was born

 ##### MLB
 Kaggle dataset: https://www.kaggle.com/datasets/seanlahman/the-history-of-baseball (players.csv)